The Retirement Income Challenge: Creating Security and Income for Retirement

 Conclusion

 Though the amount and use of an emergency fund slightly change for individuals moving from the accumulation phase to the retirement phase of life, it is still an important part of a retiree’s financial household.
 Having too little or too much in savings for a rainy day could cost you thousands of dollars over the course of your retirement.
-Talk to one of Peterson Wealth Advisors’ Certified Financial Planners with your questions about an emergency fund for retirees.
+Talk to one of Peterson Wealth Advisors’ Certified Financial Planners with your questions about an emergency fund for retirees and start your retirement income planning with our Perennial Income Model.

 Entering retirement can be both thrilling and intimidating at the same time.
 The thought of “hanging up the cape” and permanently leaving the workforce behind can be viewed as unburdening and relieving to one individual, but completely frightening to another.
 Regardless of the viewpoint you have on retirement, it will undoubtedly come with new challenges and troubles to overcome.
 Among the different problems to solve for retirement, one of the biggest challenges is that of health insurance options for the early retiree.